-Yes it’s true – you can still score free drinks while gambling in Las Vegas casinos there are a few caveats though and don’t expect them to flow easily and steadily.
+Yes it’s true, you still get free drinks while gambling in Las Vegas casinos.
+There are a few caveats though, and don’t expect them to flow easily and steadily.

 If you want the best chance at getting as many free drinks on your Vegas trip, you’ll need to know where to go, what to look for and what you can order.